isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2267.md

 ---
-title: Ecommflow Version 2.0 - Pro
+title: Pepper Cloud CRM Version 14.0-Standard_10Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2267
 ---

 ### Description

-Spend more time on what matters.
-Ecommflow takes care of the rest, with a suite of powerful online selling features for every type of industry.
-Secure payments, configurable shipping options, subscriptions, and more.
+Pepper Cloud is a Singapore based SAAS Company, which offers CRM solutions for small and middle scale companies across multiple industries.

+Pepper Cloud is headed by team of data scientists, engineers and domain experts who have years of relevant experience.

+We serve many companies in Singapore, Malaysia, Philippines and Indonesia.
+We also have strategic alliances with cloud based POS and data aggregation companies.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CalvinSeng20200590_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Pepper_Cloud_20200952_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria